expandjs/xp-starter-kit/README.md

 # expandjs-starter-kit

-A starting point for ExpandJS apps
+A starting point for ExpandJS based apps.